 - ML Correlation ID, when for Federated Learning.

 - Corresponding Use case context.

+- Global ML Model Accuracy: The model accuracy of the global ML model, which is calculate by the FL Client NWDAF using the local training data as the testing dataset;

 - Status report of FL training: local ML model metric and Training Input Data Information (e.g. areas covered by the data set, sampling ratio, maximum/minimum of value of each dimension of data, etc.), which are generated by the FL Client NWDAF during FL procedure.